sumanb007/kubernetes/sample-project/README.md

 ############## Mongo As stateful set ###############

+**Our goal:** Scale MongoDB seamlessly without manually creating PersistentVolumes (PVs) for each replica, while ensuring data consistency and reliable storage.

 ### Core Understanding

 We are using a Persistent Volume (PV) backed by NFS for MongoDB.
 Since NFS supports ReadWriteMany access mode, multiple pods can mount the same volume simultaneously.
 However, MongoDB is not designed to run multiple replicas of the same database instance (i.e., the same data directory) in a shared storage setup.